ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 In the UNIX world, data or programs are often made available for download as `gzip`-compressed `tar` (for "tape archive") files, commonly known as "tarballs."
-A neat trick to download such a tarball from a web server and decompress and unpack it on the fly without storing the tarball itself on the local hard drive is to download it via `curl` and pipe it directly into the `tar` program for decompression and unpacking:
+A neat trick to download such a tarball from a web server and decompress and unpack it on the fly without storing the tarball itself on your local hard drive is to download it via `curl` and pipe it directly into the `tar` program for decompression and unpacking: